 - Input voltage is below the overvoltage turn-off threshold.
-This threshold is either a default or user-programmable value. - Input voltage is above the undervoltage turn-off threshold.
-This threshold is either a default or user-programmable value. - Die temperature is less than thermal shutdown temperature. - · Device is enabled.
+This threshold is a default. - Input voltage is above the undervoltage turn-off threshold.
+This threshold is a default. - Die temperature is less than the thermal shutdown temperature. - · Device is enabled.